isPoto/Speedtest-Plus/README.md

 ​​

 Speedtest+ has no ads and is built for your experience.
 Poto strives for the ultimate user experience design.
 You can see very cool graphical results and easily copy or save speed test results to easily share your internet speed.
+Speedtest+ is portable software that you use directly, without installation.

 ![image](https://user-images.githubusercontent.com/59009389/209684150-20e1b381-0088-43f0-8cbc-5306e0328924.png)